 - Disruptive mood dysregulation disorder (DMDD), characterized by frequent angry outbursts and irritable or depressed mood most of the time

 Sometimes clinicians may use terms that are not part of the DSM but have been used in research, education or advocacy.
-For example, “severe mood dysregulation” is a term that was used by researchers to refer to a combination of irritable mood and angry outbursts/aggressive behavior in children with mood disorders and ADHD.
-In the area of Tourette’s syndrome, the term “rage attacks” has been used to reflect the explosive nature of anger outbursts that are often out of proportion to provocation and out of character to the child’s personality.
+For example, “severe mood dysregulation” is a term that refers to a combination of irritable mood and angry outbursts/aggressive behavior in children with mood disorders and ADHD.
+In the area of Tourette’s syndrome, the term “rage attacks” has been used to describe the anger outbursts that are often out of proportion to provocation and out of character to the child’s personality.

 How is anger, irritability, and aggression in children treated?

 Behavioral intervention is the first line of treatment for childhood anger and aggression.
 Though there are quite a few therapies that can be helpful, the Child Study Center emphasizes two primary approaches that focus on changing the interpersonal dynamics that lead to and result from angry outbursts.
 These are complementary therapies that address a child’s behavior problems from different directions.

 - Cognitive behavioral therapy (CBT) is a three-pronged approach that helps a child acquire new and more effective strategies for regulating angry emotions, thoughts, and behaviors.

 - Emotion regulation, which allows the child to learn to identify anger triggers and preventive strategies.

 - Learning alternate ways to express and address frustration will help the child and parent weigh the potential consequences of each choice and minimize conflict.

 - Developing new communication strategies, via with role-play for practice, helps to prevent and resolve anger-provoking situations.